Siddiq Durimi

 Muhammad Siddiq Bin Durimi (born 27 May 1988) is a Singaporean professional footballer who currently plays for Geylang International in the S.League.
 He plays as a goalkeeper.

-Career
+Education

+Siddiq studied mechanical technology at ITE Simei, but quit his studies after just four months.

+Football career

+In 2004, Siddiq joined Home United's under-16 team and then later joined the National Football Academy's under-18 team.

-Siddiq Durimi has played in the S.League and Singapore National Football League.
+Siddiq has played in the S.League and Singapore National Football League.
 Siddiq joined Geylang International in 2010, shortly before joining Home United in 2011.

-However, he vanished under a mountain of debts, is back in the limelight - as one of 2011's 20 Manhunt finalists.
+In March 2011, Siddiq failed to turn up for training and was uncontactable.

-He then left the professional football scene and entered the semi-pro scene, by joining NFL side Admiralty in 2012.
+Siddiq left the professional football scene and entered the semi-pro scene, by joining NFL side Admiralty in 2012.
 Siddiq returned to the Eagles at the end of 2013.

+Personal life

+As Siddiq had illegally modified his motorcycle, he was fined and borrowed money to pay the fines.
+His teammates at Home United gathered $6,500 for him to pay off his loans but took up more loans.